sliwkr/notes/Robert_C_Martin_The_Clean_Coder.md

 ## Chapter 5: Test Driven Development
 * The three laws of TDD
 	* You're not allowed to write any production code until you have first written a failing unit test
-	* You're not allowed to write more of a unit test than it is sufficient to fail - and noy compiling is failing
+	* You're not allowed to write more of a unit test than it is sufficient to fail - and not compiling is failing
 	* You're not allowed to write more production code that is sufficient to pass the currently failing unit test
 * Benefits
 	* Certainty that your code works